devhausleipzigacademy/windows-setup-script/README.md

   - .NET Framework 4+ (the installation will attempt to install .NET 4.0 if you do not have it installed)

 ### Instructions
-Follow the installation instructions found here: [https://chocolatey.org/install]
+Follow the installation instructions found [here](https://chocolatey.org/install).

 ## Install packages using Chocolatey